raphaelleroffo/raphaelleroffo.github.io/intro-to-gis/intro-tutorial2.md

 ### Data:

-You can find a geopackage for this session [here](https://github.com/raphaelleroffo/intro-to-gis/raw/main/Session2/Session2-Barcelona-data.gpkg).
+In this session we'll be downloading data from an open data portal.
+If you're running into issues, you can also download the data directly [here](https://github.com/raphaelleroffo/intro-to-gis/raw/main/Session2/Session2-Barcelona-data.gpkg).

 &nbsp;